 We all know how stubborn and annoying dallisgrass can be, ruining your perfectly kept lawn and coming back time and time again.
 Dallisgrass has roots growing extremely deep and is perennial which is even worst news, so not only is it a struggle to destroy but it just seems to regrow.
 How to kill dallisgrass could be difficult and getting rid of this weed for good might be a real challenge.

-Dallisgrass is said to be one of the most invasive and difficult weeds to control and we have all experienced its fury, how to kill dallisgrass is not only challenging but also tricky as you do not want it re growing again, spoiling your beautiful garden.
+Controlling dallisgrass presents a formidable challenge as it is regarded as one of the most invasive and troublesome weeds.
+Many of us have encountered its relentless nature, making the task of killing dallisgrass not only challenging but also tricky as you do not want it re-growing again, spoiling your beautiful garden.
 We have discussed the fight against crabgrass and the best ways to get rid of it with either herbicides or natural methods.
-It might be worth to read up on it as it can be useful in the case of a dallisgrass infestion too.
+It might be worth reading up on it as it can be useful in the case of a dallisgrass infection too.

 Luckily as hard as it may seem we have found a few ways how to kill dallisgrass and a few interesting tricks to get rid of dallisgrass for good!

 But before we can get into that let us first try to understand what exactly is dallisgrass, to get a better grip on dealing with this nuisance.

 Dallisgrass, also known as Dallas grass or sticky heads, is a grassy weed that can grow in both private and public gardens.
 Native to South America, dallisgrass is an introduced species across the world and at many places now considered an invasive pet, due to its rapid growth and spread rate (source).

 It looks like a circular clump of grass in which the inner leaves may die and the outer leaves continue to grow.
 Dallisgrass has an extensive root system that can take over your entire lawn if not dealt with, this weed grass also smothers your grass and other plants in your garden.